-When Zineb was 6 years old, her father sent her away to another family.
-Thinking she was going on vacation, Zineb went happily, only to find that she was sent there to work as a child laborer: to cook, clean, and take care of the kids in this new family.
+When Zineb was six years old, her father sent her away to another family.
+Thinking she was going on vacation, Zineb went happily only to find that she was sent there to work as a child laborer: to cook, clean and take care of the kids in this new family.
 The work conditions were extremely difficult and the family continuously mistreated her.
 For years, Zineb had no one to go to for support.
 Many times she tried to run away, only to be sent back by her father to work again.

-Zineb applied to Amal to learn skills and gain experiences in order to find a steady job so that she can become financially independent to support her baby.
-Currently, Zineb is in her mid-20s, graduated Amal, and has a stable job at a riad.
+Zineb applied to Amal to learn skills and gain experiences so that she could become financially independent and support her baby.
+Now, Zineb is in her mid-20s, has graduated Amal and has a stable job at a riad.
 She says that she has high hopes for her future.

 We hope that with your help, we can support more women like her. #amalforwomen